HCA Florida Fawcett Hospital

-Fawcett Memorial Hospital is a 238 bed for profit acute-care hospital at 21298 Olean Boulevard in Port Charlotte, Florida.
+HCA Florida Fawcett Hospital, formerly Fawcett Memorial Hospital, is a 238 bed for profit acute-care hospital at 21298 Olean Boulevard in Port Charlotte, Florida.
 It is owned by Hospital Corporation of America (commonly known as HCA).
 The hospital's slogan is "Our family caring for yours."
 It is certified in many fields, including stroke, cardiology/chest pain, and cancer.